See Google Scholar for an up to date publication list.

 Awarded Prize for Best Poster at BCS SGAI 2012.

-If you use the data - please cite my paper! ☺
+If you use the data - please cite the paper! ☺